jasp-stats/jaspRegression/inst/help/RegressionLinear.md

   - Upper: The upper bound of the confidence interval.
 - Collinearity Statistics:
   - Tolerance: Inverse of the Variance Inflation Factor (VIF).
   - VIF: Variance Inflation Factor; large values indicate multicollinearity.
+Calculated as VIF = det(R11) * det(R22) / det(R), where R is the covariance matrix of the regression coefficients (excluding intercept), R11 is a submatrix of R of the predictor for which VIF is calculated, and V22 is a submatrix of R of the other predictors (Fox & Monette, 1992).

 Bootstrapped Coefficients:
 - Model: Regression model (one for each step in Backward, Forward, and Stepwise regression).